jesga06/FikOff/README.md

   * ~~Add command-line arguments so playnite users such as myself can just start their game without having to see an ugly terminal~~ Done.
   * Port this to other languages so y'all can pick your poison
     * Currently ported to: C#, Batch, and Python (OG code was made in Python).
+I'm probably porting it over to PowerShell next.
     * Of these, AI was only used to port the code from Python to: C#

 ### Fun fact